alexjoverm/blog/source/_posts/Test-Vue-js-Slots-in-Jest.md

 Right now, most of the tests in `MessageList.test.js` will fail, so let's remove them all (or comment them out), and focus on slot testing.

 One thing we can test, is to make sure that the Message components end up within a `ul` element with class `list-messages`.
-In order to pass slots to the `MessageList` component, we can use the `slots` property of the options object of `mount` or `shallow` methods.
+In order to pass slots to the `MessageList` component, we can use the `slots` property of the options object of `mount` or `shallowMount` methods.
 So let's create a [`beforeEach` method](https://facebook.github.io/jest/docs/en/api.html#beforeeachfn) with the following code:

 ```javascript
 beforeEach(() => {